The Audition (2015 film): Release

-On October 27, 2015, The Audition made its official world premiere at the Studio City casino and resort in Macau, China in conjunction with the resort's grand opening.
+On October 27, 2015, The Audition made its official world premiere at Studio City in Macau, China in conjunction with the resort's grand opening.
 Scorsese, De Niro, DiCaprio and producer Brett Ratner were each in attendance for the premiere.

 A prior screening had taken place earlier that month at the 20th Busan International Film Festival in South Korea on October 3, 2015.
-The short was also supposed to screen at the Venice Film Festival on September 7, 2015 but was reportedly cancelled due to technical problems.
+The short was also supposed to screen at the Venice Film Festival on September 7, 2015, but was reportedly cancelled due to technical problems.
 Rumors also floated that the reason behind the cancellation was due to some perceiving the film as a promotional piece rather than one of artistic merit.

 The Audition has never had a commercial release to date.
-However it was placed as an advertisement before feature film screenings in cinemas across Hong Kong and China in order to further promote Studio City.
+However, it was placed before feature film screenings in cinemas across Hong Kong and China, presumably to further promote Studio City.

 Critical reception

 Elizabeth Kerr of The Hollywood Reporter called The Audition a "keenly self-aware pop culture nugget" that blurred the line between art and advertising.
-She noted that the short's contents thrived off this tension, saying "The Audition works on the strength of its (surprise!) strong cast and an awareness that they’re all shilling for a casino chain.
+She noted that the short's contents thrived off this tension, saying "The Audition works on the strength of its (surprise!) strong cast and an awareness that they're all shilling for a casino chain.
 But Scorsese and his A-list cast pull it off with aplomb, having a good time at their own expense".